Nestorian Church, Famagusta: History

-Chroniclers Leontios Machairas and Diomede Strambaldi wrote that the church had been built by the Lakhas brothers (also known as Lakhanopoulos) in around 1360.
-These brothers were recorded as two "East Syrian", aka Nestorian merchants, who were known for their immense wealth.
-The chroniclers pointed out to the architecture and decorations of the building, reminiscent of the Southern French and Italian Gothic churches of the time, hypothesizing that it may have been influenced by King Peter I's visit to Avignon in 1363.
+Chroniclers Leontios Machairas and Diomede Strambaldi wrote that the church had been built by the Lakhas brothers (also known as Lakhanopoulos) around 1360.
+These brothers were recorded as two Nestorian merchants, who were known for their immense wealth.
+The chroniclers pointed out the architecture and decorations of the building, reminiscent of the southern French and Italian Gothic churches of the time, hypothesizing that it may have been influenced by King Peter I's visit to Avignon in 1363.
 This version of the church's history represents the virtual consensus of scholars of medieval Famagusta, though scholar Michele Bacci has postulated a need to revise "name-identification and date of this church" as its architecture is reminiscent of the 12th–13th century Crusader architecture in Palestine and Syria.
 A historian of medieval Famagusta, Joseph Yacoub, has written that this must be the church mentioned as "Mart Maryam" in a 1581 letter written by the Nestorian Metropolite of Amid.

-After the Ottoman capture of the city in the Siege of Famagusta in 1571, the church was converted into a stable for camels, with worship being allowed on only one day of the year, the Feast of "St. George the Exiler", according to the records.
+After the Ottoman capture of the city in 1571, the church was converted into a stable for camels, with worship being allowed only on the Feast of "St. George the Exiler".
 In 1905, the British administration handed the church to the Greek Cypriots, who used it as their parish church.
-This was organized by a man called Michalakis Loizides, who persuaded the British administrators to give permission with the help of some Turkish Cypriot friends and got free wood for doors and windows from contractors in the port of Famagusta.
+This was organized by Michalakis Loizides, who persuaded the British administrators to give permission with the help of some Turkish Cypriot friends and got free wood for doors and windows from contractors in the Port of Famagusta.
 He then got the priest of the nearby village of Kontea to serve at the church.
-By the 1930s, many frescoes that were observed in 1899 had disappeared, according to Rupert Gunnis.
-Upon the takeover by the Greek Cypriots, the southern part of the church was repaired.
-Between 1937 and 1939, the rubble in the northern part was removed and an excavation was carried out; the road to the west was also lowered to its level when the church was built.
+By the 1930s, many of the frescoes that were observed in 1899 had disappeared.
+Upon the takeover by Greek Cypriots, the southern part of the church was repaired.
+Between 1937 and 1939, the rubble in the northern part was removed, and an excavation was carried out; the road to the west was also lowered to its level when the church was built.
 In 1947, further repairs were carried out.
-During the intercommunal violence of 1963–64, Greek Cypriots left the fortified old town of Famagusta and the church was used to house Turkish Cypriot refugees until 1974.
+During the intercommunal violence of 1963–1964, Greek Cypriots left the fortified old town of Famagusta, and the church was used to house Turkish Cypriot refugees until 1974.
 This may have inflicted further damage upon the frescoes.
 Since 1989, it has been used by the Eastern Mediterranean University as a cultural centre.

 On 19 April 2014, a Great Friday liturgy, the first service in the church since 1956, was carried out by Greek Cypriots.
-The mass was attended by around 3000 people, including the former President of the Republic of Cyprus, George Vasiliou.
+The service was attended by around 3,000 people, including the former President of Cyprus, George Vassiliou.
 As of January 2015, the church was reportedly in disrepair.